Technology

 Cold Weather Payments are made to households that get qualifying benefits to help pay for extra heating costs during periods of very cold weather.

 To get a Cold Weather Payment, the average temperature where you live must be recorded as, or forecast to be, 0°C or below for seven days in a row.
 If you're eligible, you will get £25 for each seven-day period between 1 November and 31 March.
-This should be paid into the same account that receives your benefits within 14 days after the cold spell.
+This should be paid into the same bank account that receives your benefits within 14 days after the cold spell.

-The GOV.UK website has a tool which enables you to find out if your area is due to receive the Cold Weather Payment.
+The GOV.UK website has a tool (available from November) which enables you to find out if your area is due to receive the Cold Weather Payment.
+If it is, you’ll be paid it automatically.

 Extra benefits